matejlednar/phpi18nsupport/README.md

 # PHP i18n Support
-i18n support for PHP based on JSON
+i18n support for PHP based on JSON. <br>

-If the translation keyword doesn't exist, returns an empty string.
+If the translation keyword doesn't exist, returns an empty string.<br>
-PHP i18n util supports categories - e.g. menu and under the menu keyword, you can create a group of translation keywords.
+The PHP i18n support util supports also categories (nested architecture based on parent-> child keywords). <br>
+e.g. you can create a group of translation keywords for the menu and under the menu keyword.

 ## Easy to use